 Although the images reflect just a passing moment in time, I hope that you stick around long enough to enjoy them at your leisure.
 If you are looking for a particular type of image or theme, let me know.
 I have an extensive catalog of images covering a wide-array of themes.
 Please contact me and let me know what you are interested in.

-"Ephemera" Images that tend to be somewhat abstract or subject to interpretation.
-Very fleeting moments in time defined by changing light and points-of-view.
-Just about anything could be considered ephemeral, although I have elected to keep these images around for the time being.
+"LANDSCAPES" Fleeting moments in time defined by changing light and points-of-view.
+Landscapes are one of the most popular subject matters and are also among the most dificult to capture.
+TIme of day, time of year, type of lightc, viewpoint, and so on are among the many, many factors that arde e e , Just about anything could be considered ephemeral, although I have elected to keep these images around for the time being.

 PLEASE NOTE: All images are copyright Mark Cohen 1976 - 2018 and all rights are reserved.
 No images or elements of images may be used or adapted for use in any manner, in or on any media or format for any reason without Mark's prior written permission.
 Copyright infringement is a violation of federal and international copyright law.
 You know this, I'm sure, but I think it's important to restate it one more time for emphasis.